ahusain/ahusain.github.io/_pages/about.md

 ---
 permalink: /
-title: "Ali Husain: Quantum correlations in space and time"
+title: "Quantum correlations in space and time"
 excerpt: "About me"
 author_profile: true
 redirect_from: